yapl-language/documentation/src/content/docs/introduction.md

 - **AI Agent Systems**: Creating consistent agent personalities with customizable behaviors
 - **Multi-modal Prompts**: Adapting prompts for different AI models or capabilities
-- **User-specific Prompts**: Tailoring prompts based on user experience level or preferences
 - **Workflow Automation**: Building prompt libraries for automated AI workflows
-- **Prompt Libraries**: Creating and maintaining large collections of related prompts

 ## Next Steps

 Ready to get started?
-Check out the [Installation](/installation/) guide to set up YAPL, or jump straight to the [Quick Start](/quick-start/) to see YAPL in action.
+Check out the [Installation](/documentation/installation/) guide to set up YAPL, or jump straight to the [Quick Start](/documentation/quick-start/) to see YAPL in action.

 :::tip[Try the Interactive Playground]
 Want to experiment with YAPL right away?
 Visit the [YAPL Playground](https://yapl-language.github.io#playground) to try examples in your browser without installing anything.